astrohart/xyLOGIX.Validators.VS2019/xyLOGIX.Validators.Constants/README.md

 ##### Summary

-A [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') that contains a regular expression on used to validate the format of an email address.
+A [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') that contains a regular expression used to validate the format of an email address.

 <a name='T-xyLOGIX-Validators-Constants-Properties-Resources'></a>